We found 8 providers with an interest in gastrointestinal problems and who accept Humana ChoiceCare Network near Oak Lawn, IL.

 Relevant Interests: , esophageal cancer

-Dr. Paul Gordon's medical specialty is cardiac surgery, general surgery, and thoracic surgery.
-He is rated 4.0 stars out of 5 by his patients.
-Dr. Gordon is especially interested in esophageal cancer, lung cancer, and coronary artery disease.
-He takes Blue Cross/Blue Shield, Coventry, Preferred Network Access (PNA), and more.
-His education and training includes medical school at Southern Illinois University School of Medicine and the University of Virginia School of Medicine and residency at a hospital affiliated with Southern Illinois University and a hospital affiliated with Northwestern University.
+Dr. Paul Gordon specializes in cardiac surgery and thoracic surgery.
+Dr. Gordon's clinical interests encompass esophageal cancer, lung cancer, and coronary artery disease.
+Patients rated him highly, giving him an average of 4.0 stars out of 5.
+He accepts Blue Cross/Blue Shield, Coventry, and Preferred Network Access (PNA), as well as other insurance carriers.
+He studied medicine at Southern Illinois University School of Medicine and the University of Virginia School of Medicine.
+His residency was performed at a hospital affiliated with Southern Illinois University and a hospital affiliated with Northwestern University.
 Dr. Gordon has received the following distinction: Chicago Super Doctors.
-He is professionally affiliated with Adventist Hinsdale Hospital, Palos Community Hospital, and Little Company of Mary Health Providers Network.
-His practice is open to new patients.
+His hospital/clinic affiliations include Adventist Hinsdale Hospital, Palos Community Hospital, and Little Company of Mary Health Providers Network.
+Dr. Gordon welcomes new patients.

 Relevant Interests: , esophageal cancer